digital nomad visa

 One major benefit of working from the Bahamas is its proximity to the United States – in about an hour by plane you can be back in the States, a major plus for U.S. digital nomads or those who need to travel in the area for work.

-With a simple online visa application, low application fee of just $25 and no minimum income requirement, the digital nomad visa of the Bahamas is a definite contender for one of the easiest to obtain.
+With a simple online visa application, a low application fee of just $25, and no minimum income requirement, the digital nomad visa of the Bahamas is a definite contender for one of the easiest to obtain.

 As soon as you arrive, you’ll see why many visa holders are already considering extending their stay.